Identify the inequality given: \(x \leq 3\). This means we are looking for all values of \(x\) that are less than or equal to 3.

 Inequalities on the Number Line

-Inequalities like x ≤ 3 represent all values of x that are less than or equal to 3.
+An inequality like x ≤ 3 represents all values of x that are less than or equal to 3.
 On a number line, this includes the point 3 and all points to its left.
-Understanding how to interpret and represent these sets visually is essential for graphing inequalities.
+Understanding how to represent these values visually is essential for graphing inequalities.